Platform

 • Generate novel chemistry that overcomes MAPK-feedback loops to achieve optimal signaling dynamics; and

-• Profile IMM-1-104 in a large number of 3D models using our own translational planning to identify the types of cancer most likely to be sensitive to the product candidate.
+• Profile IMM-1-104 and IMM-6-415 in a large number of 3D models using our own translational planning to identify the types of cancer most likely to be sensitive to the product candidate.